Travis Jankowski Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces MLB.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff leads the league.

-- The Twins have the seventh-ranked team ERA across all MLB pitching staffs (3.93).
+- The Twins have a 3.93 team ERA that ranks eighth among all league pitching staffs.

-- His last appearance was on Wednesday against the Milwaukee Brewers, when the righty threw five innings, surrendering two earned runs while giving up two hits.
+- In his last appearance on Saturday, the righty threw five innings against the Texas Rangers, giving up one earned run while surrendering five hits.

+- In 23 games this season, the 27-year-old has amassed a 4.33 ERA and 10.9 strikeouts per nine innings, while giving up a batting average of .243 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.